openstack/kolla-ansible/README.rst

 Directories
 ===========

--  ``ansible`` - Contains Ansible playbooks to deploy Kolla in Docker containers.
+-  ``ansible`` - Contains Ansible playbooks to deploy OpenStack services and infrastructure components in Docker containers.
 -  ``contrib`` - Contains demos scenarios for Heat and Murano and a development environment for Vagrant
 -  ``doc`` - Contains documentation.
--  ``docker`` - Contains jinja2 templates for the Docker build system.
 -  ``etc`` - Contains a reference etc directory structure which requires configuration of a small number of configuration variables to achieve a working All-in-One (AIO) deployment.
 -  ``tests`` - Contains functional testing tools.
--  ``tools`` - Contains tools for interacting with Kolla.
+-  ``tools`` - Contains tools for interacting with Kolla-Ansible.
--  ``specs`` - Contains the Kolla communities key arguments about architectural shifts in the code base.
+-  ``specs`` - Contains the Kolla-Ansible communities key arguments about architectural shifts in the code base.

 Getting Involved